Mastering the Transition from Field to Virtual Selling [“Sales Shot” Workshop]

 We know that most of you have SDRs or BDRs that are doing the SUPER quick intro call and laying the groundwork for your demo.
 So, you may not have every one of these questions answered beforehand.
 But, you should have at least some of this information before you start planning (if you don’t, it might be time for a talk with your sales development team).

 During planning, you can use this info to decide which features your tool has that answer the questions above.
-Then you need to line up the SWIIFT benefit and you’re on your way.
+Then you need to line up the SWIIFT℠ benefit and you’re on your way.
 New here?
-SWIIFT stands for So, What’s In It For THEM!
+SWIIFT℠ stands for So, What’s In It For THEM!
 It’s our philosophy to put the thoughts and needs of the prospect before our own.
 We promise you’ll thank us later!

-Bonus: We’ve got two uber helpful sales demo planning docs for you to use before your next call!
-Grab them here.
+Bonus: We’ve got 5 uber-helpful sales demo + meeting worksheets for you to use before your next call!

 This is how it should flow: